-7. Where does ISS obtain a company's TSR and financial/operational data?
+7. Where does ISS obtain TSR and financial/operational data?
+How does Compustat calculate TSR and financial/operational measures?

-ISS obtains TSR and all financial data in the Compensation Profile from Standard & Poor's Compustat and Research Insight.
-Please refer to the Company Financials FAQ and data definitions.
+TSR and financial data displayed in the Financial Highlights section of the report is sourced from Standard & Poor's Compustat.
+Please refer to the Company Financials FAQ and data definitions for further information.